gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

-## Import from Git Fusion into GitSwarm
+## Import from Helix Git Fusion into GitSwarm

 Helix Git Fusion is a Git remote repository service that uses the Helix Versioning Engine (P4D) as its back end.
 Users interact with Git Fusion as